+Permanent life insurance is significantly more expensive than term life insurance, which expires after a set term and doesn’t have cash value.
 Unlike a first-to-die policy, the surviving spouse in a second-to-die life insurance contract is still responsible for paying the premiums after the other policyholder dies.

-You won’t save if one spouse has health concerns.
+It can be more expensive than two individual policies.
 If one spouse has a medical condition or is significantly older than the other, you may pay higher premiums for a joint policy than you would separately.

 One spouse may need to buy their own policy anyway.
 If one spouse still needs coverage after the other passes away, they’ll need to buy a new policy, which will cost more due to changes in age or health.